Board of Governors

 District 9

-Previously with IMA Financial Group, Travelers Insurance, and Klenda, Mitchell, Austerman & Zuercher in Wichita Experienced insurance executive with demonstrated success in a variety of leadership roles.
-Broad and deep experience in complex coverage and insurance claims, commercial insurance, enterprise risk management and the insurance regulatory world.
-Former litigator with trial experience both in State and Federal court.
-Skilled in leading and building strong teams, problem solving, negotiations, contract review and creating and executing strategy.
+Erin Syring was previously with IMA Financial Group, Travelers Insurance and Klenda, Mitchell, Austerman & Zuercher in Wichita.
+She is an experienced insurance executive with demonstrated success in a variety of leadership roles.
+She has broad and deep experience in complex coverage and insurance claims, commercial insurance, enterprise risk management and the insurance regulatory world.
+Syring is a former litigator with trial experience both in State and Federal court.
+She is skilled in leading and building strong teams, problem-solving, negotiations, contract review and creating and executing strategy.

 Cliff Wiley, L'83 (2027)